anikatabassum19/ADXL345-DHT11-BMP280-MPU6050-NRF24l01-PyQt5/README.md

-# Wireless Sensor Data Transmission using NRF24l01
+# Wireless Sensor Data Transmission using NRF24l01 and Displaying In PyQt5 Desktop App

 ![Arduino Logo](https://www.arduino.cc/en/uploads/Arduino_logo.svg)

 Welcome to the Wireless Sensor Data Transmission project using NRF24l01 modules for Arduino!
-This project demonstrates how to establish a wireless communication link between two Arduino boards, enabling seamless transmission of sensor data in real-time.
+This project demonstrates how to establish a wireless communication link between two Arduino boards, enabling seamless transmission of sensor data in real-time and showing it in PyQt5 Desktop App

 ## Table of Contents